zprintln/pyre/README.md

 # Pyre: Wildfire Radio Alert System for Community Resilience

 ### Summary
 The Pyre Wildfire Radio Alert System is a life-saving communication tool designed to protect vulnerable communities in wildfire-prone areas.
 This non-digital, satellite-enabled alert system ensures that high-risk populations—including those with limited access to internet or cellular networks—receive timely and critical evacuation notifications.
+Pyre also tracks whether alerts are acknowledged, allowing local authorities to prioritize rescue support based on community responses.

 ---